codylindley/simple-frontend-boilerplate/README.md

 #####run

 The run directory will contain one file for each web page in the project.
 This should always be the  last JS file invoked for a page.
 It's provided so that once all the libraries, globals, and modules are loaded you can do something with them.
-In other words, run is where you put all of the code that actually makes use of libraries, globals, and modules.
+In other words, run is where you put all of the code that actually makes use of libraries, globals, and modules code.

 #####yepnope.js